ifit/ifit-pedaler-server/README.md

 * If you close the page without pressing stop, the server will keep on "pedaling"
 * There is also a status page you can find at, for example `http://192.168.1.22/`, that will tell you which pins are active and what their RPM is.
 It automatically refreshes every 5 seconds.
 You can click the edit button to take you to the edit page for that pin.
 You can also stop the pedaling on that pin by clicking the X button next to the pin.
 * You can also send these via POST commands.
 * `/set` Starts pedaling or sets the RPM to the given value on the given pin number.
+Valid pins are 0 through 27.
 ```
 {
     "bcmPin": "[pin number]",